-We supply our products and services to the United States federal government pursuant to its General Services Administration Information Technology contract, its General Services Administration Mission Oriented Business Integrated Services contract, and through contracts resulting from competitive bidding processes.
-We are bound by various rules and regulations promulgated by agencies of the federal government.
-We have not experienced undue expense beyond those expenses normally incurred in our ordinary course of business in adhering to such rules and regulations.
+We are bound by various rules and regulations promulgated by the federal government and agencies thereunder.
+We have not experienced undue expensebeyond those expenses normally incurred in our ordinary course of business in adhering to such rules and regulations.

 Intellectual Property